-This charter was originally published in Spanish as rallying call for Social Solidarity Economy initiatives within the Spanish territory.
+This charter was originally published in Spanish as a rallying call for Social Solidarity Economy initiatives within the Spanish territory.
 We have translated it to share its principles with English speaking audiences and Social Solidarity initiatives worldwide.
 This article complements and is closely tied to our translation to Feminism and the Social Solidarity Economy: a Short Call to Action.

 The Solidarity Economy is a vision for economic activity that takes people, the environment and sustainable development as its core principles.

 Following various methods, the Social and Solidarity Economy (or SSE, also known as the “Solidarity Economy”) is a way of living that protects the integrity of people and subordinates the economy to its true end: to sustainably provide the material bases for the personal, social and environmental development of humanity.

 The Social and Solidarity Economy is based on individuals and communities arising from social initiatives.
 Material benefits are not the essential building block of its identity.
 Rather, it defines itself by the quality of life and well-being of its members and the whole of society as a global system.

 Transversal values and axes

 The Solidarity Economy, in the tradition of the Social Economy, aims to incorporate values that, ideally, should guide societal relations among citizens — equity, justice, economic fraternity, social solidarity and direct democracy — into its economic management practices.
 Moreover, as a new form of production, consumption and distribution, it presents itself as a viable, sustainable alternative for the satisfaction of individual and global needs, aspiring to consolidate as an instrument of social transformation.

 To fulfil our mission, organizations participating in the general Solidarity Economy movement and REAS, Network of Networks1 in particular, share the following transversal axes: